django/deps/draft/0003-javascript-tests.rst

 Abstract
 ========

-Create unit tests for the JavaScript code in the admin and gis contrib packages.
+Add unit tests and coding style consistency enforcement (linting) for the JavaScript code in the admin and gis contrib packages.

 Specification